Marijuana Charges in Las Vegas

 The Federal Government prosecutes drug crimes through the Controlled Substances Act (21 U.S.C.
 Section 811), which treats marijuana or cannabis like any other controlled substance.
 Marijuana is classified as a Schedule I drug, meaning it is considered a dangerous illegal drug, which is “highly addictive.”

 Federal law criminalizes the possession, distribution or cultivation of large quantities of cannabis.
-Generally federal authorities focus on prosecuting marijuana offenses in cases that involve large quantities of marijuana by drug traffickers, but it is important be aware that federal laws do govern marijuana.
+Generally, federal authorities focus on prosecuting marijuana offenses in cases that involve large quantities of marijuana by drug traffickers, but it is important to be aware that federal laws do govern marijuana.

 This is also critical because the federal government does not recognize medical marijuana, which makes the provisions of NRS 453A unable to protect even legitimate users from federal prosecution.
 Therefore participants in Nevada’s medical marijuana program run the risk of potential federal prosecution for possession.

 Nevada State Health Division, Medical Marijuana Program – Includes information on how Nevadans diagnosed with a chronic or debilitating medical condition can obtain a registry identification card for the medical use of marijuana.